 I found the stoplight, I made my right turn and with great difficulty, wove across several lanes of traffic and made the first possible left, went down a steep hill, made another right turn and miraculously, there it was, the King David, and across from it, my hotel.
 The YMCA Three Arches is an art deco style building from the 1930s designed by the same man who designed the Empire State Building; it is a landmark in and of itself.
 The lobby was dramatically decorated and lush, but the room was rather Spartan and resembled a monk’s cell.
 However, I was so tired I knew I’d sleep well, nonetheless.

 It was too cold and wet and I was too tired to do any exploring of the old walled city, but I found a small restaurant not far away called the Tmol Shilshom Bookstore Café that I’d read about in a guidebook.
 It was a cozy place with comfortable chairs, and grey stone walls lined with bookshelves and hundreds of books, all in Hebrew of course.
 The staff was young and very friendly and I had a wonderful meal.
-I started with the soup sampler: three soups – French onion, lentil-pumpkin, and sweet potato – served in drinking classes on a platter with wonderful homemade bread.
+I started with the soup sampler: three soups – French onion, lentil-pumpkin, and sweet potato – served in drinking glasses on a platter with wonderful homemade bread.
 Then I had ravioli stuffed with pears and gorgonzola cheese that would draw the envy of an Italian chef.
 For dessert my waiter recommended the apple pie and I laughed.
 “Well, I’m an American and that doesn’t sound very authentically Israeli to me, but I’ll trust you!”
 I was glad I did.
 It was a beautiful tart surrounded by slices of apples in an artistic pattern accompanied by little bowls of ice cream and whipped cream.

 Early the next morning I set out on foot toward the “old city”.
 It was very cold and rainy and I really had to bundle up.
 I entered the city through the Jaffa Gate and discovered a labyrinth of covered streets and corridors making up the city’s bazaars.
 I spied a place that offered fresh fruit juices and got a cup of freshly squeezed pomegranate juice that felt like it was packed with so many vitamins I could fly!
 However, things went downhill from there and I began to suffer from traumatic flashbacks to the Egypt trip; I was assailed by vendors wanting to sell me everything from “Guns & Moses” t-shirts to jewelry to perfume.
 They actually even sell frankincense and myrrh!
 There were exotic spices and tables of hideous candy that looked as if were laced with red, yellow and green dyes #3, #5 and #8!
 It would have actually been fun to wander the marketplace and take it all in, but just as in Egypt, the vendors were like sharks and a “no thanks” made no impression on them whatsoever.
 I was followed and teased and harassed until I’d walked almost a block from an aggressive salesman’s stall, but then I had already crossed into the turf of yet another aggressive salesman.
 I wondered how much Jerusalem had really changed over the past 2000 years, and I almost longed for Jesus to make an appearance and overturn the tables of these aggressive merchants!